 Nr Exeter, Devon, EX5 2FE

 One of the original Axminster carpets was made in 1769 for Rockbeare Manor, Devon.
-The owner, Gerald Noel has generously loaned the carpet to Axminster Heritage saying he wanted it to ‘come home’ to Thomas Whitty House.
+The owner, Gerard Noel has generously loaned the carpet to Axminster Heritage saying he wanted it to ‘come home’ to Thomas Whitty House.
 Axminster Heritage are proud to be able to show this wonderful example of Whitty’s work to the public.